recomb-conference/recomb2026/how_to_register.md

        text-decoration: none;
        border-radius: 6px;
      ">
-    Registration for RECOMB 2026 is open.
-Click here to register now!
+    Registration for RECOMB 2026 is now open.
+    Click here to register!
   </a>
 </div>